Renfrew, PennsylvaniaRead Now

 In case you haven't heard of it, and most likely you have not, Renfrew is a small farm village that is in Butler County, and the location of my family farm.
 It is also my go-to place to relax, get special projects done, visit my family, and generally soak up lots of love and pampering.

-The founder of the village is John Renfrew.
+The founder of the village was John Renfrew.
 He came to America from Scotland in 1774 at the age of seventeen and settled on the banks of the Connocochigue Creek, in Franklin County, He built one of the first gristmills (grinds grain into flour) there, having purchased the land in 1778.
 This property is still in possession of the fourth generation of Renfrews, and the old stone mill is still standing.
-John Renfrew, who was a Revolutionary soldier, died in 1844 at the advanced age of ninety-six years.
-He married a Miss Thompson, and they became the parents of five children.
+John Renfrew, who was a Revolutionary soldier, married a Miss Thompson, and they became the parents of five children.
+He died in 1844 at the advanced age of ninety-six years

 Pennsylvania is also a home to many religious societies that looked for religious freedom in America.
 These include the Mennonites, Utopian Harmonists, Amish, and Quakers.
 Our first family farm was located in Harmony, PA, which is where I did most of my growing up.
 The Harmony Society was formed in Germany in the late 1700s, but relocated to the United States due to religious persecution.
 The group, led by Johann Georg Rapp purchased 3,000 acres of land in Butler, Pennsylvania to build the beginnings of a society that would last for roughly 100 years and build three successful communities in the U.S. Two of these communities were located in Pennsylvania.